Rendered docs: thekevinscott.github.io/cachetta/python

 Path Operator

-Use the / operator to build sub-paths:
+Use the / operator to build sub-paths from a base cache.

 cache = Cachetta(path='./cache')